 The 2014 Series A Bonds maturing on or after September 1, 2025 will be subject to redemption, at the election of the State, on or after September 1, 2024 at any time, in whole or in part and by lot within a maturity, in such amounts as the State may determine.
-The bonds may be redeemed by the payment of principal and accrued interest thereon at a redemption price equal to 100% of the principal amount outstanding on September 1, 2024 and thereafter.
+The bonds may be redeemed by the payment of principal and accrued interest thereon at a redemption price equal to 100% of the principal amount outstanding on September 1, 2024 at the set of the set of

 The 2014 Series B Bonds maturing on or after September 1, 2025 will be subject to redemption, at the election of the State, on or after September 1, 2024 at any time, in whole or in part and by lot within a maturity, in such amounts as the State may determine.
-The bonds may be redeemed by the payment of principal and accrued interest thereon at a redemption price equal to 100% of the principal amount outstanding on September 1, 2024 and thereafter.
+The bonds may be redeemed by the payment of principal and accrued interest thereon at a redemption price equal to 100% of the principal amount outstanding on September 1, 2024 at the set of the set of